 "I used to have congestion related to seasonal allergies and food.
 I used to take an allergy pill every day.
 I would get headaches sometimes with the congestion," says Shannon J. of Sarasota, Florida, who saw big changes after a seven-day body cleanse.

-"It definitely helped reduce congestion and what is usually a morning mucus problem for me," she adds.
+"It definitely helped reduce congestion and morning mucus for me," she adds.
 "The cleanse helped me figure out my congestion happened when I ate gluten.
 My symptoms went away after the cleanse, and my morning congestion was gone."

 7. I Feel Stressed All the Time